Hveragerði, a town of 3000 people next to the Ring Road, sits in valley steaming with geothermal activity

 The MegaZipline

 The country’s longest and fastest zipline, the MegaZipline in Hveragerði, is one kilometer long and takes you over the green rolling valleys below the Kambar plateau, reaching speeds of up to 120 km/hr.
-You can ride in the seated harness, or choose the one that allows you to soar headfirst like Superman.
-There’s also a ‘free-fall’ option that allows riders to plunge 13 metres, a thrilling experience of weightlessness.
-Opens the summer of 2023.
+You can ride in the seated harness or choose the one that allows you to soar headfirst like Superman.
+There’s also a ‘free-fall’ option that allows riders to plunge 13 meters, a thrilling experience of weightlessness.
+Opens in the summer of 2023.

 Sundlaugin Laugaskarði - the public pool in Hveragerði - was built as Iceland's largest pool